PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 * [ ] Manager: Add team member to applicable email addresses.
 * [ ] People Ops (Specialist): Add team member to BambooHR and Workable as an admin (if applicable).
 * [ ] Manager: Add team member to TriNet and HR Savvy as an admin, (if applicable).
-* [ ] People Ops (Recruiter): Invite team member to People Ops Confidential channel in Slack.
+* [ ] People Ops (Admin): Invite team member to People Ops Confidential channel in Slack.

 ### FOR CORE TEAM MEMBERS ONLY